 Idlewild and Soak Zone Park

 I've got a post coming soon all about Idlewild and Soak Zone Amusement Parks near Pittsburgh, but since we ate lunch there I figured I need to include it in my Pittsburgh dining write-up.
-During our time at the park, we chose to eat at Shwinery BBQ, an establishment located within a food court area called Mineshaft Kitchen.
+During our time at the park, we chose to eat at Shwinery BBQ, an establishment located within a food court area called Mineshaft Kitchen, is a great place with a lot of employees and workers that they manage with forms from a w2 creator online.
 A search online displayed accolades of over 50 trophies won in BBQ competitions from Texas to Maine, so we were sure to have a great lunch.

 ... or were we?